Getting caught up on cameras

 At one time CCTV was considered the answer to the growing crime rates.
 Not only would it deter criminals from entering premises, but the offenders could also be 'captured' on film for use as evidence in prosecutions.

-But the effectiveness of CCTV in deterring crime is not so clear cut.
+But the effectiveness of CCTV in deterring crime is not as clear-cut as it can appear.
 Some Police figures suggest that the impact of CCTV on crime rates is relatively low.

 Other studies on the effectiveness of CCTV use have been inconclusive with many agreeing that it has had a significant but only modest effect on reducing crime.

 The most effective use of surveillance camera has been in car parks where criminal activity has been halved.
 Other findings show that CCTV is also best used with other forms of security such as a prominent burglar alarm system, some security lighting, and security gates or fencing.

 A notable study by scientists Gill & Spriggs found that CCTV could help reduce crime in a number of ways.